 Many of today’s food manufacturers have highly diversified product offerings.
 Some of the formulations in their lineup may require eggs while others are formulated with butter, cream, cheese or other dairy products.

 The costs of using such a wide range of ingredients goes beyond just the price of the ingredients themselves.
-Food and beverage manufacturers know that the storage and safety requirements surrounding fresh dairy and eggs significantly increases costs and carries a greater risk of spoilage and food waste.
+Food and beverage manufacturers know that the storage and safety requirements surrounding fresh dairy and eggs significantly increases costs and carries a greater risk of spoilage and food waste (Mail this link).

 Food manufacturers are often less aware of the ancillary expenses associated with managing multiple ingredients, including the added labor costs for food formulators who have to figure out how each of those ingredients performs and interacts with others in multiple applications.
 Various ingredients also respond differently to the wide range of production processes and environments found in their facilities, including high-shear mixers, thermal treatments, freeze-thaw cycles and others.

-Check out our infographic below, One Ingredient: Three Ways to Optimize Your Supply Chain.
+Check out our infographic below, One Ingredient: Three Ways to Optimize Your Supply Chain (Mail this link).
 It can help you visualize even further how using a single ingredient can reduce inventory headaches and improve profitability.
 And reach out to us to talk through just how easy it is to incorporate whey protein into your formulations.
 We’re here to help.